SCHOLARSHIPS: MADGE HUBBARD SCHOLARSHIP FOR INTERNATIONAL STUDIES

 Scholarship winners are required to dedicate at least 10 hours per week throughout the semester, activities will be monitored by a coordinator.

-Madge Hubbard Scholarship for International Studies – assistance to the Student Life Department and Student Service activities, EFT fieldtrip department
+Madge Hubbard Scholarship for International Studies – assistance to the Student Life Department and Student Service activities, EFL (Educational Field Learning) department